ahansen03/tennis_seed_performance/README.md

 | WTA  | 5026  | 0.3613 | 0.2308 |
 | ATP  | 5458  | 0.3684 | 0.2327 |

-The difference between the means is insignificant, hinting at the fact that outside of Grand Slams, the seeds in both tours tend to do relatively equally as well.
+The difference between the means is insignificant (p ≈ 0.45), hinting at the fact that outside of Grand Slams where both tours play the same best of three set format, the upsettable seeds in both tours tend to do relatively equally in terms of upset frequency.

 At the Grand Slam level, we observe the following: